haleystone/VaccineSentimentAUS/README.md

 # Twitter Historical Data Collector

-This project collects historical tweets using the Twitter API v2 and saves them for downstream analysis of public discourse across different languages.
+This project collects historical tweets using the Twitter API v2 and saves them for downstream analysis of sentiment across different languages.

 ---